 “You come home with a newborn child and you’re thinking to yourself, ‘now what’?
 That was the question that Occupational Therapist Stacy Lyons realized new moms were asking when they brought their babies home.
 Wanting to help moms dealing with that, Growing in Grace was born as a community outreach that serves moms by giving them better resources related to the development of children newborn-5 years old.
 Learn More

 The biblical imperative for caring for children in need is clear.
-That is what John and Deena Theiss thought.
-Although John and Deena live busy lives as an airline pilot and a medical doctor, respectfully, they also saw a need to recruit foster families to serve children in need.
-They then felt led to provide ongoing care for them.
+Mike Salzman saw a need to recruit foster families to serve children in need and then provide ongoing care for them.
 Living 1.27 accomplishes both of those goals, operating primarily out of Fellowship Bible Church in Roswell, GA.
 Learn More

 Eric and Nancy Matundo have a deep desire to help marriages grow stronger and deeper.
 Spring of Life was launched as an event focused ministry to fulfill this desire.
 Learn More

 Lead by Team Leader Johnny Brown, Iron 2 Iron seeks to reunite estranged fathers with their children.
 Through extensive leadership training, in-school programs, and one-on-one discipleship, they re-engineer the hearts of men who have not mastered the skills needed to be a Husband, Father, and Men.
 Learn More

 Founded by LaTonya Gates, PAWKids is an after-school enrichment program committed to partnering with the parents of Grove Park for the holistic development of their children spiritually, emotionally, mentally, and physically.
 Learn More

 Led by Ruth Ann North, Presencia is a ministry that serves first-generation immigrant children and youth by providing tutoring, mentoring, and personal development.
 Learn More